 ASIC guidance for providers of marketplace lending products

-Fintech start-ups looking to provide marketplace lending products are encouraged to use this information sheet to help them understand current regulatory requirements.
-It also describes good practice strategies that marketplace lenders may consider adopting.
+Fintech startups and scaleups looking to provide marketplace lending products are encouraged to use this information sheet to understand current regulatory requirements.
+It also describes ‘good-practice’ strategies that marketplace lenders may consider adopting.

 Your general obligations if you need an AFS licence

-If you need an AFS licence you will be required to demonstrate that you meet certain general requirements relating to your organisational capacity, education and training levels, risk management systems and financial position.
-Please refer to Regulatory Guide 104 Licensing: Meeting the general obligations, Regulatory Guide 105 Licensing: Organisational Competence, Regulatory Guide 166 Licensing: Financial Requirements and Regulatory Guide 259 Risk management systems of responsible entities for more information.
+If you need an AFS licence you need to demonstrate that you meet certain general requirements relating to your organisational capacity, education and training levels, risk-management systems and financial position.
+Please refer to Regulatory Guide 104 Regulatory Guide 104 Licensing: Meeting the general obligations, Regulatory Guide 105 Licensing: Organisational Competence, Regulatory Guide 166 Licensing: Financial Requirements and Regulatory Guide 259 Risk management systems of responsible entities for more information.

 ASIC relief from the law

-In the case of most marketplace lending business models involving retail investors we have granted licenses to, we have provided relief from some requirements of the law.
+In the case of most marketplace-lending business models involving retail investors ASIC granted licenses to, we have provided relief from some requirements of the law.

-Examples of relief that we have granted to marketplace lending providers
+Examples of relief ASIC has granted to marketplace lending providers

 - Relief from the withdrawal requirements (section 601GA(4) and Part 5C.6) to facilitate withdrawal of cash by members while the scheme is illiquid.
 This relief was granted in circumstances where each member had a separate portfolio that comprised a separate class of interest.
 For additional information see Report 420 Overview of decisions on relief applications (June to September 2014)

 - Relief from the requirement to seek registration of a separate managed investment scheme for each loan entered into through the lending platform